SudoCode7/yourlocalhost/public/tools.md

 I have also developed and contributed to a number of open-source projects.

 #### [**Plant-Watering using Arduino**](https://github.com/SudoCode7/Plant-Watering):
-Wouldn't it be interesting if you are out on a vacation and a simple hardware like arduino can water our plants working just on a powerbank for days at a time? \n /n
+Wouldn't it be interesting if you are out on a vacation and a simple hardware like arduino can water our plants working just on a powerbank for days at a time?

 Indeed, this is why this project was created....!

 #### [**Compare & Shop**](https://github.com/SudoCode7/Compare-Shop):